openmainframeproject-internship/resources/README.md

 ## Projects for Mentees

 Mentees should review the [current list of projects looking for mentees](proposed.md).
-If you have a different idea for a project, [feel free to submit it](proposed.md#How-to-Contribute-Project-Ideas) and then reach out to the Open Mainframe Project techincal community email list and/or forums to help find a mentor who can assist.
+If you have a different idea for a project, [feel free to submit it](proposed.md#How-to-Contribute-Project-Ideas) and then reach out to the Open Mainframe Project technical community email list and/or forums to help find a mentor who can assist.

 Open Mainframe Project hosted projects and other open source projects are welcome to provide projects for mentees to consider [using the guidelines provided](proposed.md#How-to-Contribute-Project-Ideas).

 ## How to participate

-Mentees can participate in the Open Mainframe Project Mentorship Program in a vareity of ways.
+Mentees can participate in the Open Mainframe Project Mentorship Program in a variety of ways.

 ### Funded mentorships